amoss/slideskokaren/README.md

 a server that simply exports part of the file-system (e.g.
 Apache).
 Examples of use within twisted will follow later.

+To switch from all-slides to the javascript slideshow pass style=slideshow to the page: e.g. index-43.html?style=slideshow.

 ## Dependencies

 The only dependency should be docutils for the RST parser.
 Install